OMerkel/Scrum-Card-Game/README.md

 ## Print and Play

 This repository's subdirectories contain PDF files with rules and cards to print and play the game.
-Variants of card sizes are available To make the cards durable you could laminate the cards.
+Different variants of card sizes are available.
+To make the cards durable you could laminate the cards.

 Experience showed that the format of 8 cards per sheet is a disadvantage in case temporary modifications or experimental